Interviewer: Mari Martinez

-Maddie: Hello, my name is Maddie Martinez, I’m a librarian at the St. Helena Public Library, and today is May 21st of 2016 and we are at the Catholic Church at the Museum for a day event of the St. Helena Historical Society.
+Mari: Hello, my name is Mari Martinez, I’m a librarian at the St. Helena Public Library, and today is May 21st of 2016 and we are at the Catholic Church School Gym at the Museum For A Day event of the St. Helena Historical Society.
 With me today I have Henry Escareno and he will be sharing stories from his family coming to the Valley and the way he remembers of growing up and a little bit more.

 Henry: You’re welcome.

 Mari: When I met you, I was seeing some pictures and some artifacts and things from your family and we were talking about Guadalajara and your family from Guadalajara and —

 Henry: Well, I’m just saying because the year before my parents were given a land grant from General Avila, and that’s where my middle name comes from, Avila.
 It was like 144 acres right by Guadalajara (indiscernible) goes north of Guadalajara.
 My mother grew up there, it was given to her side of the family.
 My father came from another village.
 I’m not sure how far away, but he walked over and they met, and he was a musician.

 Henry: When was this?

 Henry Escareno: Oh, boy.
 Well, they got married.
 She was 15 and he was, I think, 18 and it was like 1921.

 Henry Escareno: They met (indiscernible) before that, and they were very young.
 Of course.
 He was a musician and he was with a — (indiscernible).

 Henry Escareno: What’s that?